libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 `splitValueProperties` defines the properties which the separated strings groups should map to.
 [Example: value, qualifier].

 `pendingResource` makes it possible to create an hierarchical structure of entities.

-`required: true` is used for the conversion to MARC21 to know if a field should be conversed if certain subfields are missing.
-It could also be reversed with `supplementary: true` which tells that the occurence of certain fields is not enough to convert it with a full meaning.
+`required: true` is used in the conversion to MARC21.
+A required subfield is mandatory for the field to convert.
+If several subfields could be considered useful to surmise meaning but they are not all required, you could instead use the `supplementary: true` for the fields which can not standalone.
 [Example: `$a` is often required, `$2` is often supplementary].

 `resourceType` the entity which is created through the link or addlink.

-`spec` used to verify indata and outdata is as expected.
-Can be specified with `source` (indata) and `normalized` (outdata), if normalize exists it is expecting to look like the source.
-In the spec we also define how the expect JSON-LD form looks like.
+`spec` used to verify indata and outdata as MARC21 conforms to expected forms.
+Can be specified with `source` (indata) and `normalized` (outdata), if normalize is absent it is by default expected to look like the incoming MARC21 source.
+In the spec we also define how our expected JSON-LD form looks like.
 If you make several testcases you can name them to let others know if there is a particular scenario or deviation you are testing.

 `subfieldOrder` used to specify subfield order in conversion to MARC21.
 If subfield order is absent alphabetical order is applied.
 [Example: `“a q c z”`].